rascasoft/openstack/multi-virtual-undercloud/README.md

 **Host hardware**

-The main requirement to make this kind of setup working is to have a host powerful enough to run vms with at least 16GB of RAM and 8 cpus.
+The main requirement to make this kind of setup working is to have a host powerful enough to run virtual machines with at least 16GB of RAM and 8 cpus.
 The more power you have, the more undercloud machines you can spawn without having impact on performances.